Surprising Reasons Your Hair May Be Falling Out

 Sometimes it’s your styling routine that’s to blame when your hair starts to break or fall out.

-Using too much shampoo, brushing or combing your hair when it’s wet, rubbing hair dry with a towel, or brushing too hard or too often can all strain your strands and make them break.
+Using too much shampoo, brushing or combing your hair when it’s wet, rubbing hair dry with a towel, or brushing too hard or too often can all cause hair to break.

 Heat and chemicals